VishuMallela/Monopoly1.0/ISSUES.md

 3. Did the program, QBasic or your computer crash or freeze?
 4. Your computer's manufacturer, RAM, VRAM and Sound Card along with the OS you were using.

-Fixing this program's glitches/ improving features is one of my biggest concerns.
+Fixing this program's glitches/ improving features iTs one of my biggest concerns.
 I will try to do my best and fix it ASAP.